Governors

 Gavin Ralston

 Gavin is a former lay member of the Cathedral Chapter; his two younger children attended the school between 1998 and 2009.
 He has been a Governor since 2013, and more recently became chair of the Finance and General Purposes Committee, which looks after the commercial and financial aspects of the school.
 His day job, not far from the School, is at Schroder Investment Management, where he is head of the Strategic Client Group.
-He is still involved at the Cathedral as chair of the Finance, Audit and Risk Committee.

 Simon Robson Brown